-A Smart City is a place where traditional networks and services are made more efficient with the use of digital and telecommu nication technologies, for the benefit of its inhabitants and businesses.
+A Smart City is a place where traditional networks and services are made more efficient with the use of digital and telecommunication technologies, for the benefit of its inhabitants and businesses.
 Smart Cities are at present mainly based on the networking of current data from interconnected sensory devices.
 The exchange of information will be fundamentally intensified by Time Machine by, on the one hand, enriching it with so far unconsidered data, and, on the other hand, through data collections with historical depth.

-will play a vital role for future city planning.
+Object recognition and tracking over time will play a vital role for future city planning.
 Based on the advanced modelling methods of Time Machine, urban planning will enter a new stage, as it will be possible to find examples of cities that are similar to a city's present state.
-In doing so, it will be possible that were undertaken in these other cities to substantiate communal decisions.
+In doing so, it will be possible to compare different strategic measures that were undertaken in these other cities to substantiate communal decisions.